tokeh/bdd_tutorial/README.md

 And Book 2 should have the title 'One good book'
 ```
 In addition to the *narrative* part of the *.story* files all parts like *features*, *capabilities*, etc. can have narrative.txt
-which contain a description in native language.
-These descriptions are added to the report by Serenity.
+files which contain a description in native language.
+These descriptions are used for the test reports by Serenity.

 Serenity takes care of a lot of the configuration glue code.
-Only an empty JUnit runner that extends SerenityStories is needed.
+Only an empty *JUnit runner* that extends *SerenityStories* is needed.
 ```java
 public class AcceptanceTests extends SerenityStories { }
 ```